tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Adventurer Feat

-Once per day, add your Charisma modifier to the number of command points you gain when you use this action.
+Once per full recovery, add your Charisma modifier to the number of command points you gain when you use this action.

 #### Champion Feat